StAMPS-Magazine/stamps-magazine.github.io/README.md

-# stampsmagazine.github.io
+# StAMPS Magazine Website

-StAMPS Magazine Website
+This is the repository for the StAMPS Magazine website.
+Past issues will be hosted here for download.